What do Christians think about sex outside of marriage?

 Only possible with shared conviction

-Some (3%) point out that it would be possible only if both parties agreed in faith and had the same conviction.
+Some point out that saving sex for marriage is only possible if both parties agreed in faith and had the same conviction.
 The same proportion stated that, if not, their relationships always broke up for wishing to maintain waiting until marriage.

 For some, the issue of sex before marriage ends the relationship.